Project-Navi/.github/profile/README.md

 We build security infrastructure for teams deploying AI systems - tools that make governance native to the development process, not an afterthought.

 We don't compete with AI companies.
 We make their deployments safer.
 Our tools sit at the boundaries - between your model and untrusted input, between your code and production, between your repo and your first commit.
-We're infrastructure, not product
+We're infrastructure, not product.

 ---